 Oh, and what’s the Narooma to Montague Island distance?
 Don’t worry, it’s a short trip at around 20 minutes, or 9 kilometres.
 This also means a Montague Island day trip is super easy and is how the majority of people visit, since accommodation is super limited.

-Montague Island Seals
+Montague Island Seal Colony

 In addition to the fascinating history of the island, many visit to see the seal colonies.
 Montague Island is home to over 90 species of birds, including penguins, but is most well-known for its colonies of fur seals, both the Australian and New Zealand varieties.